BharathSrinath/Web-Development/3.backend/node-stack/about-node.md

     # We will be using EJS(Embedded JS).
 Others are Pug, Handlebars, Mustache.
     # In React, we use {} to embed JS expressions within JSX (we say that it escapes JSX).
 Similarly we use the tag <%= %> in EJS to embed JS expressions (HTML escaped).
 But there are other tags too.
         # <% %> : Used to enclose JS code but doesn't render the code.
 See in an html file we cannot add a JS logic like if (n%2 == 0) print("Even").
 But when you enlcose the logic with this tag, we can add it.
-Note: Install ejs extensio =n in vscode for formatiing purpose
+Note: Install ejs extension in vscode for formatting purpose

 # Partials
     # They are just reusbale html codes.
 For an example, in every html/ejs file we see the head is generally the same.
 We can import this into other html/ejs files rather than duplicating it everytime.